snswa/swsites/README.txt

+Web service for upcoming version of https://sensiblewashington.org/

-Goal:  open source, action oriented, social networking and document tracking for Sensible Washington, a volunteer-driven grassroots citizen's initiative campaign.
+An incubator for ActWithUs.
+ActWithUs is an open source, action-oriented, social networking and document tracking tool purpose built for volunteer- driven grassroots citizen's initiative campaigns.

-Deadline:  everything built, well-tested, and ready for action in mid-January 2011.
+Deadline:  most services built, well-tested, and ready for action in mid-January 2011.
+Document tracking in place for February 2011.

 We need help in the following areas: